Free, interactive eLearning courses for mental health and allied health professionals.

 Children Of Parents with a Mental Illness: Systems Change in Australia Report

-In 2008 Dr Susanne Owen was contracted by Emerging Minds (previously trading as the Australian Infant, Child, Adolescent, Family Mental Health Association - AICAFMHA) to undertake a critical analysis of systems changes implemented within Australia in the last 10 years that have aimed to enhance the mental health and well-being outcomes of children of parents with a mental illness and their families.
+In 2008 Dr Susanne Owen was contracted by Emerging Minds (previously trading as the Australian Infant, Child, Adolescent, Family Mental Health Association - AICAFMHA) to undertake a critical analysis of systems changes implemented within Australia in the last 10 years that have aimed to enhance the mental health and wellbeing outcomes of children of parents with a mental illness and their families.

 The study was qualitative in nature, drawing upon information provided by participant interview and documents of relevance to individual systems change processes.
 A wide range of organisations and individuals in the Australian states and territories and nationally were consulted as part of the study between June and September 2008.

-In line with Dr Owen’s key recommendation, in early 2009 COPMI representatives met with nominees of State and Territory mental health departments to discuss the possible applications of Dr Owen’s change management and sustainability matrix within public mental health services.
+In line with Dr Owen’s key recommendation, in early 2009 COPMI representatives met with nominees of state and territory mental health departments to discuss the possible application of Dr Owen’s change management and sustainability matrix within public mental health services.
 The documentation and case studies continue to assist organisations to assess their current progress and plan for future systems changes to better support children of parents with a mental illness and their families.

 - Ch 1 Introduction

-- Ch 2 Copmi National State and Territory Directions
+- Ch 2 COPMI: National, State and Territory Developments

 - Ch 3 Systems Change Models and 'COPMI' Consultation Themes